 Americans don't want a handout.

-Now, Lindsay used the word, listen, we want to make people now they listen.
+Now, Lindsey used the word: listen, we want to make people now.

-This is the most one of the most shameful, repulsive, disgusting uh displays of partisanship because while they have now held this money hostage and and put a political gun, not a real gun, political gun to Republicans' heads fighting for this crap, the National Endowment for Humanities, the Arts, the Opera, whatever the hell, JFK Opera Center, whatever you guys call that place.
+Listen, this is one of the most shameful, repulsive, disgusting displays of partisanship because while they have now held this money hostage and put a political gun, not a real gun, political gun to Republicans' heads fighting for this crap, the National Endowment for Humanities, the Arts, the Opera, whatever the hell, JFK Opera Center, whatever you guys call that place.

 Is it because of people calling?